anne717/neural-activity-visualization/README.md

 Download repository and make sure scripts in **functions** folder are on your MATLAB path.
 Your data (see **examples** folder for example files to work with) should be in the working directory prior to running the below scripts.

 ### segmentData
-For each mouse (data from each mouse is saved in a searate raw data file), this script opens the raw datafile and cleans the data to remove noise and drift.
+For each mouse (data from each mouse is saved in a separate raw data file), this script opens the raw datafile and cleans the data to remove noise and drift.
 It then segments the data at transition points between sleep-wake states and saves this segmented data as a matrix in a new datafile in the 'results' folder (made by the script).

 This script takes as its input **.mat** files containing structs for synchronized time-series information.
 This includes:
 - neural activity (Calcium)